pgaulon/pgaulon.github.io/2023-03-23-htb-ca-ctf/web_traptrack.md

     trapURL = job['trap_url']
     response = request(trapURL)
 ```
 - the Jobs are stored in Redis serialized, then deserialized with `pickle.loads`.
-Creating a specially crafter `pickle` job will lead to an RCE
+Creating a specially crafted `pickle` job will lead to a RCE
 ```python
 def get_work_item():
     job_id = store.rpop(env('REDIS_QUEUE'))